nwaniek/ncr/README.rst

                      passing between "ports".
-Don't use this, use ncr_transport2. ncr_transport2 - A slight improvement to ncr_transport which externalises comparison of message delivery to the user of ncr_transport ncr_units      - Some basic literal specifications to have common grounds in all projects
+Don't use this, use ncr_transport2. ncr_transport2 - A slight improvement to ncr_transport which externalises comparison of message delivery to the user of ncr_transport ncr_types      - common type definitions (not used everywhere yet) ncr_units      - Some basic literal specifications to have common grounds in all projects
     ncr_utils      - Helpful utility functions and macros